ghanvert/AcceleratorModule/README.md

 # AcceleratorModule
-Module similar to Lightning Module for distributed training, but with Accelerator 🤗.
+Module similar to Lightning Module for distributed training, but with Accelerate 🤗.
 We also integrate DataCollators from Transformers 🤗 library for huggingface standard tokenizers.

 NOTE: Some features might not be tested and could cause problems.
 Feel free to open an issue or send a PR to fix any problem found.